neticdk/go-stdlib/README.md

 ## Dependencies

-The packages are dependency free meaning packages added to this module must not use any external dependencies unless listed below.
+The packages are dependency free, meaning they must not use any external dependencies unless explicitly listed.'

 Exceptions: